RickCogley/octopress-all/source/_posts/2013-05-22-resetting-os-x-menubar.markdown

 ... or, _Ctrl-Option-Click_ the Finder icon in the Dock.

-I hope this helps someone with a crashed Finder, Dock or Menubar in Apple OS X.
+So try this if you're running OS X and find yourself with a crashed Finder, Dock or Menubar, so you can get started again quickly without a reboot.